JonnyRa/vim-stackThoseErrorsOfHs/README.md

 # debugging
 If anything doesn't work please raise issues on here!
 Debugging the output mostly involves looking at the `.errors` and `logschanged` files and then poking around in the logs that are pointed to in the file.

+# ansifilter
+The tool no longer depends on ansifilter as I realised you can filter out the '-color' logs